Mixing time and cutoff for the adjacent transposition shuffle and the simple exclusion: Proof of technical results

-In our dynamics, at time $t$, the set of updates that have been performed is random and is given by the clock Process $\cT$ restricted to $[0,t]$ (recall the graphical construction of Section \ref{graphix}) so that Proposition \ref{detcensor} cannot apply directly.
-However, for a fixed realization of $\cT$, we can apply Proposition \ref{detcensor} conditioned to $\cT$.
+\begin{pf*}{Proof of the censoring inequality} In our dynamics, at time $t$, the set of updates that have been performed is random and is given by the clock process $\mathcal{T} $ restricted to $[0,t]$ (recall the graphical construction of Section~\ref{graphix}) so that Proposition~\ref{detcensor} cannot apply directly.
+However, for a fixed realization of $\mathcal{T} $, we can apply Proposition~\ref{detcensor} conditioned to $\mathcal{T} $.